-A primer to the fine art of traditional shaving, and a gift guide.
+Our primer to the fine art of traditional shaving, and an unusual—but highly usable—gift guide.

 Editor’s Note: An earlier version of the following guide was published, in 2016, as a sidebar to our feature story, “Occupy Your Bathroom.”
 The story explores the numerous benefits to traditional shaving with an old-fashioned razor, the kind that takes simple, double-edge blades.
 That approach to shaving helps your face, saves you money, protects our environment, and creates a luxurious morning ritual that most people living today have never thought was possible.
 And please note: this applies to anyone who shaves—male, female, and anyone in between.
 Shaving is shaving, and to do it right, we can all use better, more ecological products.
 “Occupy Your Bathroom” was updated for republishing in our Fall 2023 issue on “The Art of Repair”; the same goes for this article, our 2023 holiday gift guide, which offers a plethora of grooming tools that will let you, or a favored recipient, recapture this simple daily luxury.

 During the decades I’ve spent studying and writing about shaving for my blog, Leisureguy, and for the various editions of my book, “Guide to Gourmet Shaving the Double-Edge Way,” I’ve purchased and tested hundreds of shaving products, a seemingly endless variety of razors and blades; shaving brushes, soaps, and creams; pre-shaves and after-shaves.
 These products constitute the tools of what’s now called “wet shaving”—today’s term for the traditional style of shaving that your father or grandfather used to do.